 WordPress Multilingual Plugin to Create a Multilingual Website

 Whenever it comes to targeting the worldwide audience, a multilingual website plays a very important role.
 Many of you might not be familiar with this term.
-In this article, we will talk about what a multilingual website is and how to create it with the help of WordPress Multilingual plugin (WPML).
+In this article, we will talk about what a multilingual website is and how to create it with the help of the WordPress Multilingual plugin (WPML).
 After reading this article, you will be able to create a multilingual website for your business without requiring any assistance from a web designer.

 What is a Multilingual Website?